pixie-io/blog.px.dev/content/blog/etcd-6-tips/index.md

 <svg title="An example of what the pages on disk may look like after compaction and defrag, when mostly updating existing keys." src='compact-update.svg' />
 :::

-However, <u><a name="defrag">if you have workloads where keys are frequently updated, defrags are necessary to free unused disk space.</a></u> This is because a compaction will result in more deletes, as most of the key history can be pruned.
+However, <b>if you have workloads where keys are frequently updated, defrags are necessary to free unused disk space.</b> This is because a compaction will result in more deletes, as most of the key history can be pruned.
 In an extreme example, consider a case where your workload on etcd consists of updating only a single key.
 After many updates to the key, the total number of revisions will span N pages.
 After a compaction, this will be pruned to a single revision on one page, leaving N-1 pages free.

 # Conclusion